When to read this

 This means uploading an old invoice doesn't change historical books retroactively in a different way than uploading it at the time would have.
 Your book valuation is consistent.

-For the rare cases where you want a different conversion-date convention (e.g. you're using payment-date conversion for cash-accounting purposes), open the document, click the conversion field, and override manually with the rate you want.
-The override is stored with source: user_supplied.
+For the rare cases where you want a different conversion-date convention (e.g. you're using payment-date conversion for cash-accounting purposes), open the invoice and edit the exchange-rate fields manually.
+The manual source is recorded.

 Common scenarios